danielbakrr/tabby-assistant-2.0/README.md

  - Preprocess text before sending to the model (e.g., chunking or cleaning)

- - Use local caching or background fetch for re-requests
+ - Use local caching or background fetch for re-requests✅

 2. 🧠 Summary Generator (Compressed Explanations)

 - Description: Provides concise summaries from selected text.
 Designed for flashcard generation and fast review.

-- Status: Implemented (Summary), Flashcards TBD
 - To-Do:

- - Build a Flashcard component:
+ - Build a Flashcard component:✅

  - Front/back card layout

- - Add to deck or study mode
+ - Add to deck or study mode✅

- - Option to convert summary to flashcard with one click
+ - Option to convert summary to flashcard with one click✅

 3. 🌐 Translation API